 Study content and structure

 In the Management and Law degree program at OST, you will receive a practical business law education in which management topics are not neglected.
-The concept of the study program was developed based on a comprehensive analysis of the economic region of Eastern Switzerland in 2019.
-The specific needs of law firms, companies and administrative authorities were analyzed and taken into account in the design of this novel degree program.
 Graduates with specific knowledge in business law and management are highly sought after in the job market.

 «A practical business law education is a good basis for the work of a legal counsel.
 The combination of economic thinking, legal fundamentals and practical relevance is indispensable, especially in a company where quick pragmatic solutions are required.
 Compliance, data protection, labour law and contract drafting are the main topics in a company's legal department.
 This is what the degree program at OST can offer, among other things.»